15-Ab/potd/README.md

 ## Minimum Absolute Difference In BST

 ## Intuition
-Count the number of pairs of nodes violating the BST property.
+- I aim to find the minimum absolute difference between adjacent node values in the inorder traversal of a binary tree.

 ## Approach
+- Initialized variables p and a with Integer.MAX_VALUE.
-- Traversed the BST in inorder to obtain a sorted array of its elements.
+- Traversed the tree inorder.
-- While traversing, count inversions, i.e., the number of times a smaller value appears after a larger value.
-- Used a modified merge sort to count inversions during merging of sorted subarrays.
+- During traversal, compared current node value with the previous node value p.
+- Updated the minimum absolute difference a if a smaller difference is found.
-- Returned the inversion count as the result.
+- Returned the minimum absolute difference a.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments